fabianlee/gcp-gke-clusters-ingress/README.md

 * Private Autopilot GKE cluster with public endpoint (10.0.91.0/24)
 * Private standard GKE cluster with private endpoint (10.0.100.0/24)
 * Private Autopilot GKE cluster with private endpoint (10.0.101.0/24)

+After the clusters are built, the scripts deploy [Anthos Service Mesh](https://cloud.google.com/service-mesh/v1.11/docs/unified-install/quickstart-asm) with independent (ingress gateways)[https://cloud.google.com/service-mesh/docs/gateways].

+There are dual ingress to ASM:
+* A public HTTPS LB 'Ingress' that exposes services to the world (your public customers)
+* A private TCP LB that exposes services only to internal consumers (internal management tools)

 ## Private standard GKE cluster with public endpoint